The-real-sammy/js-code-quiz/README.md

 - Pactice writing functions and structuring code logically.

 ### Features:
-o A ‘Start Quiz’ button.
+- o A ‘Start Quiz’ button.
-o A timer decreasing in 1-second intervals starting at 60 seconds. o (4) questions each with (3) multiple-choice answers. o If questions are answered incorrectly, 15 seconds are deducted from the allocated time. o An alert displayed as text content on the screen to show if the user has answered correctly/incorrectly. o A final score which is calculated based on the remaining time. o An input area to document initials. o A ‘Submit’ button. o A ‘Highscore’ page that saves initials and score to local storage. o A ‘Clear Highscores’ button to clear data from local storage. o A ‘Go back’ button that leads back to the initial quiz home page.
+- o A timer decreasing in 1-second intervals starting at 60 seconds.
+- o (4) questions each with (3) multiple-choice answers.
+- o If questions are answered incorrectly, 15 seconds are deducted from the allocated time.
+- o An alert displayed as text content on the screen to show if the user has answered correctly/incorrectly.
+- o A final score which is calculated based on the remaining time.
+- o A ‘Highscore’ page that saves initials and score to local storage.
+- o A ‘Clear Highscores’ button to clear data from local storage.
+- o A ‘Go back’ button that leads back to the initial quiz home page.

 - ## Installation: